-3. Did your agency successfully post all four quarterly reports for Fiscal Year 2016?
+2. Did your agency successfully post all four quarterly reports for Fiscal Year 2017?
+Answer: We did not.

-4. If your agency did not successfully post all quarterly reports, with information appearing on FOIA.gov, please explain why and provide your agency's plan for ensuring that such reporting is successful in Fiscal Year 2017.
+- 3. If your agency did not successfully post all quarterly reports, with information appearing on FOIA.gov, please explain why and provide your agency's plan for ensuring that such reporting is successful in Fiscal Year 2018. - Answer: Budgetary and time constraints. - 4.
+The FOIA Improvement Act of 2016 requires all agencies to post the raw statistical data used to compile their Annual FOIA Reports.
+Please provide the link to this posting for your agency's Fiscal Year 2016 Annual FOIA Report and, if available, for your agency's Fiscal Year 2017 Annual FOIA Report.

-Answer: Subject to budget and time constraints we will post them in FY 2017.